dgv/dgv.github.io/cv.md

   - Team lead.
   - Help the team on the development of cloud payment gateway.
   - Participated of [the first PoC using Bitcoin on POS terminal](https://youtu.be/zsNQ6YV8FgE) with Coinbase integration.
-  - Developed experimental CoAP implementation with observe support. ([draft-ietf-core-observe-12](https://datatracker.ietf.org/doc/html/draft-ietf-core-observe-12)), abbandoned by operational reasons in favor of HTTP.
+  - Developed experimental CoAP implementation with observe support ([draft-ietf-core-observe-12](https://datatracker.ietf.org/doc/html/draft-ietf-core-observe-12)), abbandoned by operational reasons in favor of HTTP.
   - Development of time synchronization, notifications and software update systems for POS terminals using SNTP, GOSSIP and Bittorrent protocols respectively.<br><br>
 - _Oct 2011 - Oct 2013_ <br>Software Developer<br>Freelancer (Golang, Lua, PHP, nginx, MySQL, SQLite, C)
   - Development of API for mailing service using OpenResty.